 15. Leartá

-Recently awarded with a Sol Repsol, Manu Lachica’s and Rita Llanes’s well-collected restaurant has become a reference in its fledgling career.
+Recently awarded with a Sol Repsol, Manu Lachica and Rita Llanes’s restaurant has become a benchmark in its newcomer’s journey.

 They opened last year with the aim of combining haute cuisine and the essence of Andalusian recipes.